jorishr/notes-on-backend/network_requests/ajax/XMLHttpRequests.md

 - xhr.response server response body (or xhr.responseText)

-The `xhr.onprogress` method, triggers periodically while the response is being downloaded The `xhr.onerror` method trigegrs when the request couldn't be made, e.g. invalid URL The `xhr.timeout = 10000;` can be set to cancel the request if no response after 10 sec
+The `xhr.onprogress` method, triggers periodically while the response is being downloaded The `xhr.onerror` method triggers when the request couldn't be made, e.g. invalid URL The `xhr.timeout = 10000;` can be set to cancel the request if no response after 10 sec

 The `.onreadystatechange` method checks the changing state on every step of the way.
 You can log this with the `.readyState` method: